Agency PAYE vs umbrella company payroll – what is the difference?

 In that case, they will be responsible for paying the umbrella company’s margin – a deduction made to the worker’s gross pay for each payment frequency (roughly £20 per week).

-The umbrella employee is also be responsible for the employment cost – the Apprenticeship Levy and employer’s NIC.
 As mentioned above, recruitment agencies usually offer an inflated pay rate for those paid through an umbrella to cover these costs.

 Employee benefits

-One of the main differences between an agency PAYE and an umbrella company is continuity of employment.
-If a worker uses an agency’s PAYE payroll service, they will probably only use it for a short period because, undoubtful, they’ll take another role elsewhere soon.
+If a worker uses an agency’s PAYE payroll service, they will probably only use it for a short period because they will undoubtedly take another role elsewhere soon.

-However, if workers use an umbrella company for their payroll, they can use the same umbrella for all of their working assignments – giving them continuity of employment.
-Continuity of employment is a big deal because it can seriously help contractors and freelancers access attractive finance and credit, such as mortgages and bank loans.
+However, if workers use an umbrella company for their payroll, they can use the same umbrella for all their working assignments – giving them continuity of employment.

 IR35

-If you’re a temporary worker, you will have heard about IR35.
-However, if you use an umbrella company or an agency’s PAYE payroll service – you don’t have to worry about it because you’ll be paid as in you’re inside IR35 (meaning your tax affairs will be in order).
+However, if you use an umbrella company or an agency’s PAYE payroll service, you don’t have to worry about it because you’ll be paid as if you’re inside IR35.
+All of your income is subject to standard employment tax.

 The most tax-efficient way to operate as a contractor or freelancer is outside IR35 via your own limited company.

-By doing this, you can pay yourself with a combination of salary and dividends – the best way to maximise your pay retention legally.
 However, if you’re inside IR35, you are deemed to work as a permanent employee, and therefore, you’ll be required to pay tax like an employee (PAYE).

 Insurance cover

-The best umbrella companies and recruitment agencies include insurance cover for free.
 The most common policies are Employers Liability Insurance, Public Liability Insurance and Professional Indemnity Insurance.

 Claiming expenses

 Nowadays, if you are eligible to claim expenses via an umbrella company, you must be able to prove you’re not subject to supervision, direction or control in the workplace.
-The chances are, you are subjected to at least one of these, and therefore, you won’t be eligible to claim expenses.
-Most umbrella companies don’t offer an expenses service because they found that almost every worker that enquired wasn’t eligible to claim (as they were subjected to SDC).

-You can still qualify for reimbursed expenses – the same type of expenses that full-time employees can apply for.
-For example, if you are required to travel to an off-site destination as part of your assignment, you will probably be able to claim the travel cost back.
+For example, if you must travel to an off-site destination as part of your assignment, you can probably claim the travel cost back.
 Make sure you speak with your recruitment agency or umbrella company before committing to a payroll service.

 Which option is best for you – agency PAYE or an umbrella company?